chemi5t/pinterest-data-pipeline905/README.md

 # Installation instructions
-From the main/root directory of the project folder, follow these steps:
+From the main/root directory of the project folder, follow these steps.
+Clone the repository:

 1. cd into the directory and then in the command line:
     ```bash